Last Updated | November 17, 2023

-Epic system is primarily used by large USA hospitals and health systems for storing, accessing, organizing, and sharing electronic medical records.
-According to the KLAS Research report 2020, Epic maintains 29 percent of the share for acute care US hospitals, the largest share in the EHR market.
+What is Epic?, this system is primarily used by large USA hospitals and health systems for storing, accessing, organizing, and sharing electronic medical records.
+According to the KLAS Research report 2023, Epic maintains 89% of the share for acute care US hospitals, the largest share in the EHR market.

+So, the question is how many hospitals use Epic?
 In 2019, the company won 55 hospitals in the US market share.
 These hospitals that use Epic software in the United States hold 54 percent of patient medical records.
-Moreover, according to Epic, 83% of HIMSS Stage 7 hospitals use Epic capabilities proven to boost patient security and profitability.
+Moreover, according to Epic, 77% of HIMSS Stage 7 hospitals use Epic capabilities proven to boost patient security and profitability.

 Furthermore, Epic has developed a suite of proprietary healthcare solutions that correspond well with one another.
 Healthcare systems use Epic for keeping clinical records and handling patient scheduling, billing, registration, and more.